 The De-Risk System for Impact℠ supports you and your team through three stages: Identify, Prepare, and Steward Risk.

 The system is based on six principals that serve as the foundation for evaluating and managing risk when an organization is taking a new direction in a dynamic environment.
-The system provides straightforward and intuitive tools and frameworks for applying each principal and avoiding common mistakes.
+The system provides straightforward and intuitive tools and support for your organizaton that help you to apply each principle and avoiding common mistakes.

 Best implemented as a cross-functional team, you are able to objectively and systematically examine the key components of the changes you are making, evaluate where you may not be aligned or are missing key information, and then identify the biggest risks to your strategy and put in place a practical way to manage those risks responsibly and holistically over time.